CatchTheTornado/askql/README.md

 Benefits for development process:

 - Next milestone after GraphQL and REST API
-- New safe query language
+- New safe query language extedning the GraphQL syntax
 - Send code to servers without the need to deploy
 - Send executable code instead of JSONs
+- Give the frontend developers more freedom, simplifying the dev process to single layer

 Benefits for programmers: